 The team noted how Spain and Italy, which have the highest numbers of COVID-19 cases in Europe, showed low mean levels of vitamin D in blood in their populations.

-- Constantly sick: A study published in the British Medical Journal found a link between a deficiency in vitamin D and respiratory tract infections, so your constant colds and flu may be as a result of a deficiency.
+- Constantly sick: A study published in the British Medical Journal found a link between a deficiency in vitamin D and respiratory tract infections, so your constant cold and flu may be a result of a deficiency.

 - Lack of energy

 - Muscle pain: One study found that around 70% of people with chronic pain are deficient in vitamin D.

 You can get vitamin D by including vitamin-D foods in your diet.
 These foods include:

 - Fatty fish including tuna, salmon, shrimps, and herrings.